Blog Information Security Plan: What It Is, Why You Need One, and How to Get Started

 Form an information security team

-Hands down, this should be the first step for most organizations yet to develop an InfoSec plan.
+Hands down, this should be the first step for most organizations that have yet to develop an InfoSec plan.
 That’s because information security was meant to be something other than a solo venture.
-It requires sustained collaboration among stakeholders and IT security experts who will focus on protecting your company’s data or processes.
+Stakeholders and IT security professionals must work together consistently to secure your company’s data and procedures.
 You need competent and dependable people to build and manage the information security infrastructure for your company, including a dedicated team tasked and trained to respond to security incidents (i.e., the Cyber Security Incident Response Team, or CSIRT).

 Audit and classify your data assets

 You can only protect something if you know what and where it is.
 Conduct a comprehensive inventory of your IT assets and the designated custodian for each.
 Include all hardware, software, databases, systems, and networks your organization uses (or is in possession of).
-Classify your data assets based on their nature, how they are stored and accessed, and the vulnerabilities, risks, and existing protections associated with those assets.
+Sort your data assets according to their nature, storage and access methods, and the risks, vulnerabilities, and current safeguards associated with them.
 Your InfoSec team must know where data is stored, who is authorized to access said data, how it is processed, and how it is protected.
-Additionally, some types of data need stronger protections, including PII (Personally Identifiable Information), PHI (Protected Health information), and NPI (Non-Public Information).
+Additionally, some types of data need stronger protections, including PII (Personally Identifiable Information), PHI (Protected Health Information), and NPI (Non-Public Information).

 Evaluate risks, threats, and vulnerabilities

-Conduct a thorough review of the systems and networks that store and process data to detect, identify, and assess security weaknesses, risks, threats, and vulnerabilities.
+To find, identify, and evaluate security flaws, hazards, threats, and vulnerabilities, thoroughly examine the networks and systems that handle and store data.
 Categorize and prioritize those risks and vulnerabilities.
-Some common areas for improvement include outdated hardware, unpatched software applications, and inadequate IT security awareness training for staff.
+Outdated hardware, unpatched software, and insufficient IT security awareness training for employees are a few typical issues that need improvement.
 Your team should also assess the IT security measures your company already has in place.
 You can use tools such as the Cybersecurity Framework developed by the National Institute of Standards and Technology (NIST) to help you cover all the essential grounds.
 Your cyber risk assessment must include not only your internal systems but also those of third parties that conduct business with your organization.
-Make a list of requirements/standards (such as SOC II compliance) third-party entities need to meet before they can do business with your organization.
+Make a list of requirements/standards (such as SOC II compliance) that third-party entities need to meet before they can do business with your organization.

 Address weak points in your information security posture

 That is where you plug the holes in your defensive layer and improve your overall security posture.
 The objective is to eliminate risks that can be neutralized and to minimize those that can’t be removed completely, starting with the most serious threats and vulnerabilities down to the ones with the least potential impact on your business.
-Depending on your specific requirements, you can consider solutions that can help augment and reinforce your information security policies, including MDR (managed detection and response) and security monitoring services.
+MDR (managed detection and response) and security monitoring services are two solutions that may support and strengthen your information security policies, depending on your particular needs.

 Scan the regulatory and standards landscape

 Depending on your line of business, location, customer demographic, and other factors, your organization is subject to a number of regulatory mandates, industry benchmarks, and self-imposed standards.
 These include mandatory IT security practices required by The Health Insurance Portability and Accountability Act (HIPAA), The General Data Protection Regulation (GDPR), and the Payment Card Industry Data Security Standard (PCI DSS).
-Some external stakeholders, such as business partners, independent auditors, and potential investors conducting due diligence, may also require specific compliance practices and detailed documentation.
-Make a thorough review of the landscape and determine which regulations, mandates, and standards are relevant to your organization.
+Certain external stakeholders would also need particular compliance procedures and thorough documentation, including business partners, independent auditors, and possible investors performing due diligence.
+By closely evaluating the landscape, you may determine which regulations, standards, and requirements are applicable to your business.

 Develop a compliance plan

-Over the years, regulatory compliance has grown in relevance and complexity, and it now requires organizations to develop and implement a comprehensive and coherent compliance program.
+Organizations must now create and implement a thorough and cohesive compliance program since regulatory compliance has become increasingly crucial and challenging over time.
 Given the tightening regulatory environment around the world, not doing so can be very costly.
-For example, noncompliance with a GDPR mandate in 2021 cost Amazon nearly US$781 million in fines.
-The cost of breaching local market regulations can also be prohibitive, as is the case with Citigroup, which was slapped by the U.K.’s Financial Conduct Authority (FCA) with a US$15 million fine for violating one of the regulator’s core principles.
+For example, noncompliance with a GDPR mandate in 2021 cost Amazon nearly US1 million in fines.
+The cost of breaching local market regulations can also be prohibitive, as is the case with Citigroup, which was slapped by the U.K.’s Financial Conduct Authority (FCA) with a US$ million fines for violating one of the regulator’s core principles.
 Managing your compliance risks can help you avoid getting into either situation.
 Once you have identified your regulatory and standards requirements, map your compliance needs with the appropriate practices and technology solutions to bridge any gap in your company’s regulatory profile.

 Develop an incident management and disaster recovery plan

 In context, “incidents” refer to events and situations that can lead to any violation of the CIA triad for information security.
-Such events include cyber attacks, natural disasters, human error, system malfunctions, and other situations that can cause corruption, unauthorized disclosure, or unintended data inaccessibility.
+Cyberattacks, natural catastrophes, human error, system failures, and other circumstances may result in corruption, unauthorized disclosure, or inadvertent data inaccessibility.
 A well-designed incident management and recovery plan outlines all potential risks, mapping each to the organization’s corresponding response strategy to minimize damage and resume normal operations as fast as possible when a major disruptive incident occurs.
-Detailing your response strategy for each incident type can help your team and other stakeholders to react calmly, orderly, and confidently to each threat.
+Your team and other stakeholders can respond to any risk with composure, order, and confidence if you outline a response plan for each type of incident.
 Many organizations link this step with their overall Business Continuity Plan.

 Equip and train your people